MS3FGX/Bluelog/README.md

 When running an instance of Bluelog in daemon mode, the -k option can be used to kill it.

-#### -l
-This option switches Bluelog over to Live mode, which uses an automatically updated web page to show results rather than the console and regular log files.

 Logging Options
 ==============